JeffJetton/atari-examples/bbones/bbones1.md

 On the 6502 chip itself are a few specialized, internal storage areas called *registers*.
 The main register is the *Accumulator*, often just called "A".
 It only holds one byte, but it's where most of the work is done.

-To assign a value to an address, we must use A as a temporary holding tank for the value:
+To assign a specific value to an address, we must use one of the registers as a temporary holding area for the value:

 * `lda` (load A) means "load the Accumulator register (A) with this next value"
 * `sta` (store A) means "write whatever’s in the Accumulator to the following address"